FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 4. Use in Flavors

-Ethyl cinnamate is used in a variety of flavor applications, particularly in cinnamon, balsamic, and fruity profiles.
-It serves as a key impact note in flavor systems, enhancing the overall warmth and sweetness.
-Typical use levels in finished food or beverage products range from 1 to 50 ppm, with higher concentrations used in more robust flavor profiles.
-It is generally stable under typical food processing conditions, though it may degrade under extreme heat or acidic environments.
+Ethyl cinnamate is utilized in a variety of flavor categories, including bakery, confectionery, and beverages, where it imparts a warm, spicy, and sweet cinnamon-like note.
+It serves as both an impact note and a background enhancer, providing depth and complexity to flavor systems.
+Typical use levels in finished products range from 1 to 20 ppm, with higher concentrations used in more robust flavor profiles.
+Ethyl cinnamate is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature